-Ms. Grimstead has been obsessed with lists and keeping things in order since she was very young.
-When she was just 4, little Ermintrude Grimstead got her first filing cabinet.
+When she was just four, little Ermintrude Grimstead got her first filing cabinet.
 She started storing all her drawings it in.
-When she was 5 she got her first bookshelf.
-When she was 6 she got 2 new bookshelves and 7 filing cabinets.
+When she was five she got her first bookshelf.
+When she was six she got two new bookshelves and seven filing cabinets.
 For her seventh birthday her parents, who were very rich, built an extension on to their home to create more space for Ermintrude’s fast-expanding archive and library.

-After 4 years of sailing, the National Libarianship Fellowship Ship came back to port, and in front of the world’s journalists, it was announced that Ms. Grimstead came top of the class, and would officially become Assistant Chief Library Officer of the UNRLEAM (the United Nations Royal Library of Everything & More).
+After four years of sailing, the National Librarianship Fellowship Ship came back to port, and in front of the world’s journalists, it was announced that Ms. Grimstead had come top of the class, and would officially become Assistant Chief Library Officer of the UNRLEAM (the United Nations Royal Library of Everything & More).